fapi-2-message-signing November 2024

 6. shall include the tag parameter with a value of fapi-2-response in the signature;

-7. when the response contains a response body, shall include the content-digest header as defined in [I-D.ietf-httpbis-digest-headers] in the response, and shall include that header in the signature, and should use content-encoding agnostic digest methods (such as sha-256).
+7. when the response contains a response body, shall include the content-digest header as defined in [RFC9530] in the response, and shall include that header in the signature, and should use content-encoding agnostic digest methods (such as sha-256).

 NOTE: In order to cryptographically link a response to a signed request, it is not sufficient to sign only the request signature value.
 Instead, the server has to sign all portions of the request relevant to generating the response by using the req feature of the HTTP message signature generation.
 This specification mandates a minimum coverage, but signers are required to sign anything else relevant to the API being protected, including headers and contents.

-5.6.2.2.
+5.7.2.2.
 Clients

 1. shall retrieve the valid public key for the resource server;